-The competent court is the local court ("Amtsgericht") for the port in which the ship is berthing unless there is already a dispute between the creditor and the ship's owners pending, then also that court has jurisdiction.
+The competent court is the local court ("Amtsgericht") for the port in which the ship is berthing or any inland court having jurisdiction to hear the case on the merits.

 Mostly the courts decide the application without a hearing.
 If the presiding judge believes the application may be without merits, he usually will inform the creditor's lawyer before dismissing it and allow him to complete his arguments or to withdraw the application.